 It’s particularly important to respond to comments that you get immediately after you post as this will fuel the engagement of your post and hence the reach.
 So take as a habit to always have some time available just after you post to answer comments.

-Note that your comments needs to be genuine and helpful.
+Note that your comments need to be genuine and helpful.
 People smell a spammer miles away.
 So keep your comments valuable and relevant – not just copy past spam!

 It can be difficult to monitor all conversations that are taking place on social media about your salon and spa.
 But you need to.
 You don’t want to be able to jump in when questions are asked or to turn negative feedback into a positive experience about you.

-Luckily there’s tools available to help you with this.
-The one I recommend is Sendible which allows you to track and respond to messages across all your social media accounts.
+Luckily there are tools available to help you with this.
+I recommend Later, which allows you to track and respond to messages across all your social media accounts.
 It also alerts you when someone is talking about your salon or spa so that you can react quickly.

-Learn more about Sendible and the social media marketing tools I recommend for salons & spas here.
+Learn more about the social media marketing tools I recommend for salons & spas here.

 Involve Your Salon & Spa Staff in Your Social Media Strategy

-By cross promoting your accounts you’ll grow all accounts.
-When you involve your staff in your salon’s social media strategy you also increase team moral and motivation.
+By cross-promoting your accounts you’ll grow all accounts.
+When you involve your staff in your salon’s social media strategy you also increase team morale and motivation.
 If building team motivation in your salon or spa is important to you, you can also read my article on strategies to motivate salon and spa employees here.